 pianist. collaborator. pioneer.

-Wilson’s artistry has been recognized with First Prize at the 2019 International Respighi Prize, the 2021 American Competition, and the 2023 Ernst Bacon Memorial Award—the latter honoring exemplary performances of American music.
-Earlier milestones include a last‑minute triumph in Beethoven’s Triple Concerto at the Sun Valley Music Festival (described as “breathtakingly assured” by Idaho Press) and a standout Mozart K. 491 at the 50th‑Anniversary Midsummer Mozart Festival.
+Wilson's artistry has been recognized with First Prize at the 2019 International Respighi Prize, the 2021 American Competition, and the 2023 Ernst Bacon Memorial Award—the latter honoring exemplary performances of American music.
+Earlier milestones include a last-minute triumph in Beethoven's Triple Concerto at the Sun Valley Music Festival, described as "breathtakingly assured" by Idaho Press, and a standout Mozart K. 491 at the 50th-Anniversary Midsummer Mozart Festival.

-A keen and collaborative musician, Wilson has partnered with violinist Joshua Bell, cellist Johannes Moser, and iconic vocalists Frederica von Stade, Sasha Cooke, and Michael Feinstein.
-International tours with the San Francisco Symphony under Michael Tilson Thomas and Esa-Pekka Salonen have carried American music from Carnegie Hall to Europe’s foremost venues; guest appearances with the Chicago Symphony Orchestra as Guest Principal Keyboard further attest to his stature.
+A keen and collaborative musician, Wilson has partnered with violinist Joshua Bell, cellist Johannes Moser, and iconic singers Frederica von Stade, Sasha Cooke, and Michael Feinstein.
+International tours with the San Francisco Symphony under Michael Tilson Thomas and Esa-Pekka Salonen have carried American repertoire from Carnegie Hall to Europe's foremost venues; guest appearances with the Chicago Symphony Orchestra as Guest Principal Keyboard further attest to his stature.

 “another of the year’s excellent piano albums … celebrates both [Michael Tilson Thomas] and his influences”